Precise measurement of the $t\bar{t}$ production cross-section and lepton differential distributions in $e\mu$ dilepton events from $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Systematic uncertainties

 \subsection{Luminosity and beam energy}

 The integrated luminosity of the dataset was evaluated using the LUCID2 detector~\cite{LUCID2}, complemented by measurements from the inner detector and calorimeters, and has an uncertainty of 0.83\%~\cite{DAPR-2021-01}.
-The inclusive cross-section analysis overweights the 2015+16 dataset, which has a smaller luminosity uncertainty than the 2017 and 2018 datasets, to slightly reduce the effective luminosity uncertainty.
+In the inclusive cross-section analysis, an optimised combination of results from the separate 2015+16, 2017 and 2018 datasets is used as discussed in Section~\ref{ss:ixres}, slightly reducing the effective luminosity uncertainty.
 For both inclusive and differential analyses, the luminosity-related uncertainty in the cross-section values is around 10\% larger than that in the integrated luminosity itself, as the simulation-based $Wt$ and diboson background estimates depend on the integrated luminosity of the dataset.